 Private use of employer-provided vehicles

-If your employee uses a company car in a car-pool they do not have to pay Pay As You Earn (PAYE), Pay Related Social Insurance (PRSI) and Universal Social Charge (USC) on this benefit.
+If your employee uses an employer-provided vehicle in a car-pool they do not have to pay Pay As You Earn (PAYE), Pay Related Social Insurance (PRSI) and Universal Social Charge (USC) on this benefit.

 A car-pool exists where:

 - a car is available and used by more than one employee

 - private use of the car by the employee is minimal

 - the car is not regularly kept overnight at or near the employee’s home.

 State employees may have to drive a State-owned car as part of their job.
 They may keep that car overnight at or near their home, if: